Army clears protesters, fires warning shots in Burkina Faso

 But on Sunday there were signs of discontent with the appointment as thousands gathered in the capital Ouagadougou to demand a return to civilian rule, in line with the West African country's constitution.

-Witnesses said prominent opposition leader Saran Sereme and an army general, along with a crowd of their supporters, headed to the RTB Television on Sunday afternoon to declare themselves in charge of the transition but were thwarted by the army.
+Witnesses said prominent opposition leader Saran Sereme and an army general, along with a crowd of their supporters, headed to the RTB Television site on Sunday afternoon to declare themselves in charge of the transition but were thwarted by the army.
+Sereme denied this on local news website Burkina 24, saying she was brought to the station by force.

-Gunshots rang out at the station and the channel was taken off the air.
-There were no reports of anybody being injured.
+Gunshots rang out at the station and the channel was taken off the air for several hours.
+One person in the crowd was killed, an army spokesman said, calling for calm.

+"The army does not want power.
+But the anarchy needs to stop.
+Any violation will be punished with the utmost energy," said Auguste Barry, referring to the incident at the television station earlier in the day.

 BETRAYAL BY ARMY